 You want to teach them about the problem they’re having.

 You either want to inform them of the problem or inform them about the problem.
 You can start by helping them define the issue they’re having, then start them down the path of potential solutions.

 What forms can this come in?
 We asked our VP of Sales and Client Success, Zach Klinger.
 He recommends:

 - Infographics – These visual aids are a perfect fit for lead generation.
 They are perfect for sending out on both social media and in emails.
 They are easy to digest, visually oriented, and perfectly poised to attract new leads to your brand.

 - On-demand webinars – webinars are another good tool for top-of-funnel leads generation.
 They establish your brand as a thought leader and give potential leads information and tools to help solve their problem.

 - High-level ebooks and whitepapers – Because you are working at the top of the funnel, make sure that any ebooks you create are high-level.
 That means create how-tos and introductory content that provides value no matter where potential leads are in the funnel.

-At risk of repeating myself, DO NOT use content that pushes your product.
-The leads you are gathering here are not sales-ready.
+The leads you are gathering here are not sales ready.

-Familiarize them with your brand and get them used to the idea of your brand helping guide them in solving their issues.
+Familiarize them with your brand and get them used to the idea of your brand serving as a guide to solving their issues.

 I know you just wrote an amazing piece of content that really gets into the meat of an important topic in your industry.